Incubaid/arakoon/doc/managing_arakoon.rst

 Adding a Learner Node
 =====================
-If you want to add a Learner Node (see also `Configuring Arakoon`_), you have to modify the Arakoon configuration file.
+If you want to add a Learner Node (see also :doc:`Configuring Arakoon <pylabs/configuring_arakoon>`), you have to modify the Arakoon configuration file.
 Do not add the learner node to the list of nodes in the cluster, just define the learner.

 In the definition of the Learner node you must indicate that the node is a learner and from which targets it must learn.
 The other parameters are similar